 As we reach the tail end of 2017, you’d struggle to find someone that would openly present a good argument against the UK carrier bag tax.

 It’s hard to ignore the effectiveness of such a charge.
-Making consumers pay a measly 5p for a carrier bag reduced their usage by over 85% in the first 6 months, raising more than £29m for charities and community groups and reduced the amount of plastic bags used by 6bn.
+Making people pay a measly 5p for a carrier bag reduced their usage by over 85% in the first 6 months, raising more than £29m for charities and community groups and reducing the amount of plastic bags used by 6bn.
 That’s some heavyweight environmental impact!

 Eco Culture Shift

 A few years ago most people weren’t aware that it takes over 1,000 years for the average a household plastic bag to decompose.
-Now, when you go to the supermarket and forget your bags at home, you can’t help but bring up an image of a swan with a six-pack ring around its neck to your mind.
+Now, when you go to the supermarket and forget your bags at home, you can’t help but bring up an image of a swan with a six-pack ring around its neck.

-Big shifts in the culture and the impact the media have on us around such issues force people to think about things in a new way and from this shift, design problems naturally arise that need solving.
-This opens up opportunities for us product designers to create innovative products: Bags designed with high-tensile-strength fabric that fold up into a palm-sized pouch are now commonplace and sub-opportunities for design companies to capitalise on branding reusable bags with eye-catching designs are formed.
+Big shifts in the culture and the impact the media have on us around such issues, force people to think about things in a new way and design problems naturally arise that need solving.
+This opens up opportunities for us product designers to create innovative products: Bags designed with high-tensile-strength fabric that fold up into a palm sized pouch are now commonplace and sub-opportunities for design companies to capitalise on branding reusable bags with eye-catching designs are form.

 The carrier bag tax is just the first step, as our culture becomes more eco-aware, we start to take notice of similar issues such as disposable nappy waste: it’s estimated nearly 8 million nappies are disposed of every day in the UK; that’s 3 billion soiled “disposable” nappies a year!

 Sitting around and waiting for the government to do something results in thumb-fingered attempts like Dorset’s “nappy tax”.
-A charge that clearly affected young families and sparked outrage, giving newspapers like the Daily Mail ample opportunity to demonise a (somewhat genuine) attempt to tackle a very real waste issue.
+A charge that clearly affects mostly young families and sparked outrage giving newspapers like the Daily Mail ample opportunity to demonise a (somewhat genuine) attempt to tackle a very real waste issue.